yashbankar777/AI-Driven-Portfolio-Optimization-with-Black-Litterman-on-Nifty-50/README.md

-🧠📈 AI-Driven Portfolio Optimization with Black-Litterman on Nifty 50 Harness the power of Artificial Intelligence and Modern Portfolio Theory to craft a smarter investment strategy with the Black-Litterman model, applied to India's Nifty 50 Index.
+🧠📈 AI-Driven Portfolio Optimization with Black-Litterman on Nifty 50:

+Harness the power of Artificial Intelligence and Modern Portfolio Theory to craft a smarter investment strategy with the Black-Litterman model, applied to India's Nifty 50 Index.

 🤖 Built with Python, powered by data, driven by insights.

-🚀 Project Overview
+🚀 Project Overview:

 This project performs a comprehensive portfolio optimization using the Black-Litterman model enhanced with AI-driven adjustments for correlation, volatility, and return calibration.
 It analyzes Nifty 50 components from 2020–2025, visualizes risk-return dynamics, and outputs an optimal stock allocation with maximum Sharpe ratio.

 🧩 Key Features